raguig/ai-paper-notes/Attention in Transformers.md

 Consider the sentence:
 > *The cat sat on the mat*

 Without positional encoding, the model sees the words but not their order.
-Positional encoding adds unique signals to each word's embedding so the model knows the sequence order — that **"cat"** comes before **"sat"**, etc.
+Positional encoding adds unique signals to each word's embedding so the model knows the sequence order and that **"cat"** comes before **"sat"**, etc.

 ---